Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 For example, if a user wants to see a profile of a person, the browser makes a request to the People app: `GET http://localhost:8080/people/person/4782`.
 The response will include not only the view-model from the People app but also view-models from other apps that are attached to it.

-An attachment rule consiststs, of a URI, a token and a context.
+An attachment rule consists, of a URI, a token and a context.

-On a high level, these are the specific steps involved with sending the response:
+On a high level, these are the specific steps involved in sending the response:

 1. The browser makes a request for a resource, such as:  `GET http://localhost:8080/people/person/4782`.
 2. The server receives the request and routes it to the corresponding handler in an app \(People\).